Follow the street photographer

 Leica M9 with 35mm Summilux Asph at F2.8, 1/750, ISO200

-As I reached this street corner, I noticed the “US Bombs” graffiti on the wall of the other side of the crossroad.
+As I reached this street corner, I noticed the "US Bombs" graffiti on the wall of the other side of the crossroad.
 I knew this would be a shot where I would get spotted so tried to walk directly towards the correct position.
 I also pre-set both focus distance and exposure settings to gain time when I reached the target position.
 Oddly, the girl never saw me and I waited for about a minute to get eye contact.
 The boy did look at me but never minded, he probably thought that I was taking a picture of the girl exclusively.
 My first shot was over-exposed and I took a couple more since the scene was static.
 I really wanted eye contact with the girl but did not want too look too obnoxious to the other people waiting at the bus stop.
-In the end I gave up and went on.
+In the end, bad shot so I gave up and went on.

 9:51am - The extinctor